- About The Pilgrims

 A Short Stroll from Plymouth Rock

 Across the street and around the corner from Plymouth Rock, in the heart of this quaint village’s historic district, is the Mayflower Society House.
-The grounds host the historic eighteenth century dwelling built by Edward Winslow.
+The grounds host the historic eighteenth century dwelling built by Edward Winslow, a direct descendant of pilgrim Edward Winslow.
 Behind this stately mansion are the offices and library of the General Society of Mayflower Descendants.
 The property overlooks a snug harbor where a reproduction of the blessed ship, The Mayflower, is moored.
 Cole’s Hill, the final resting place of many of the Pilgrims, may also be seen.

 Hours 11 a.m. – 4 p.m.